MohamedYoussefjo/DataPipelineETL/README.md

 ## First things First :
-Execute the script setup.sh as administrator but we need to change the passwords to strong ones and generate another fernet key in the setup.sh
+Execute the script setup.sh as administrator and give it execute : chmod +x setup.sh but we need to change the passwords to strong ones and generate another fernet key in the setup.sh